jaiabhayk/clip/README.md

-You can run this program in one of two ways:
+You can run this program in one of 2 ways:

 1) python analyze_sentiment <training_data_file>